-The GM2000HPS II has an internal temperature-compensated crystal oscillator which can maintain time within ±2 minutes per year in the temperature range from -40°C to +85°C. This clock is operated by a non-rechargeable 3V lithium CR2032 battery which provides power for several years.
+The GM1000HPS has an internal temperature-compensated crystal oscillator which can maintain time within ±2 minutes per year in the temperature range from -40°C to +85°C. This clock is powered by a non-rechargeable 3V lithium CR2032 battery which provides power for several years.

 When you need to replace the battery, it may be accessed by unscrewing the battery cover on the top of the r.a. axis.
+Place the new battery with the positive pole up.
+Pay attention not to bend the contact of the positive pole below the battery, as shown in 5.10.